AccuRanker Review – Best Keyword Position Tracker?

 Ok.
 Now I can see:

 - the location where AccuRanker is tracking rankings

-- rank data – AccuRanker record only first ten pages of Google SERPs
+- rank data – AccuRanker record only the first ten pages of Google SERPs

 - URL of the page ranking for a specific keyword